github/training-kit/README.md

 ## File Format

 The majority of the site materials are written in [Markdown](http://whatismarkdown.com), a [lightweight markup language](http://en.wikipedia.org/wiki/Lightweight_markup_language) supported in the GitHub web application user interface.
 There is a syntax guide to the original [Markdown format](http://daringfireball.net/projects/markdown/syntax) and also [GitHub Flavored Markdown](http://github.github.com/github-flavored-markdown/).
-These repository is based on [Hydeslides](https://github.com/jordanmccullough/HydeSlides), so see that repository for more information on the structure.
+This repository is based on [Hydeslides](https://github.com/jordanmccullough/HydeSlides).
+That project offers additional information on the file and directory structure.

 ## Build